Bobby Garrett

-Robert Driscoll Garrett (August 16, 1932 – 5 December 1987) was an American football quarterback who played for Stanford University and played one season in the National Football League.
+Robert Driscoll Garrett (August 16, 1932 – 5 December 1987) was an American professional football quarterback who played for Stanford University and played one season in the National Football League (NFL).
 He is a member of the Stanford Athletics Hall of Fame.

 Born in Los Angeles, California, Garrett was an All-American quarterback at Stanford University.
 Garrett became Stanford's starting quarterback in 1952, his junior year.
 He led Stanford to a 5–3 record in games he started.
 After he suffered a season-ending shoulder injury in a loss to USC, Stanford lost its two remaining games, finishing with a 5–5 record.

 In 1953, Garrett led Stanford to a 6-3-1 record.
 Stanford finished second behind UCLA in the Pacific Coast Conference, with a 4-1-1 conference record.
 Garrett not only played quarterback but also played as a defensive back, punted, and kicked PATs.
 Although he passed right-handed, he kicked PATs with his left foot.